+25. Ranking

-- 25. Ranking: A candidate who qualifies for the UG degree course passing all the examinations in the first attempt, within the minimum period prescribed for the course of study from the date of admission to the course and secures I or II class shall be eligible for ranking and such ranking shall be confined to 10 % of the total number of candidates qualified in that particular branch of study, subject to a maximum of 10 ranks.
-The improved marks shall not be taken into consideration for ranking. - 26.
-Question Paper Pattern: The question paper pattern for CBCS pattern syllabi for the candidates admitted from the academic year 2017-18 are as follows:
+A candidate who qualifies for the UG degree course passing all the examinations in the first attempt, within the minimum period prescribed for the course of study from the date of admission to the course and secures I or II class shall be eligible for ranking and such ranking shall be confined to 10 % of the total number of candidates qualified in that particular branch of study, subject to a maximum of 10 ranks.
+The improved marks shall not be taken into consideration for ranking.

+26. Question Paper Pattern

+The question paper pattern for CBCS pattern syllabi for the candidates admitted from the academic year 2018-19 are as follows:

-A. Question Paper Pattern - Core / Allied / Elective subject
+A. Question Paper Pattern for Part I/Part II/Core /Allied/Elective/Skill Based Subjects